vladbph/cymatix-doc/README.md

 ## Prompt label value access by index
 While building a prompt, the label value can be accessed by index in the deduction history, like so: `{t_utt-1}`.
 Index `-1` refers value of the label `t_utt` of in the previous deduction.
 If previous deduction is not available, `None` value is used in the prompt.
-If you want the value to be omitted in such case use `{?t_utt-1}`
+If you want the value to be omitted in such case, use `{?t_utt-1}`.

 ```
 Example: